matsengrp/gapml/README.md

 `get_parsimony_trees.py` or `get_collapsed_oracle.py`: create tree topologies to fit to

 `run_estimator.py`: fit the estimator for a given topology, run statistics if given the true tree

+`tune_topologies.py`: to select the best topology given a set of possible topologies